Running in Scotland in November

 A route through Glen Fruin from Helensburgh with this picture being about half way round.
 We love this area and it is great country road running.

-This picture is from an out and back route we have yet to document.
 The route went from Rowerdennan to Loch Arklet.
 Image shows Loch Lomond with the Loch Sloy power station on the other side of the loch.
 Bit of a cold day this time.